tom-howard/ros/docs/com2009/la2/getting-started.md

       <figcaption>From [docs.github.com](https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github#adding-a-local-repository-to-github-using-git)</figcaption>
     </figure>

+    Call this repository `com2009_team{}` to match the ROS package that you've just created.

 1. Head back to the WSL-ROS terminal instance that you used to create your ROS package in the previous section.
 This should still be located in the root of your new package directory, but just to be sure, you can run:

     ```bash